Matsalak-Viktoria/Default-Probability-Prediction/README.md

 ## Objectives
 The main objectives of this project are:
 - Perform Exploratory Data Analysis (EDA) to understand feature distributions and relationships with the target variable.
+- Prepare the data for modeling through data preprocessing, feature engineering, and feature selection.
-- Build and evaluate a machine learning pipeline for credit risk classification using the Credit Risk dataset.
+- Train and optimize a LightGBM classification model using Optuna.
-- Analyze the experimental results by comparing the performance of Logistic Regression, Naive Bayes, Decision Tree, and K-Nearest Neighbors (KNN) to identify the most effective classification model.
+- Evaluate the model's predictive performance using ROC AUC.
+- Interpret the model's results using feature importance and SHAP.

 ## Dataset